16 Best Investing Books of All Time: Your Comprehensive Guide

 Graham believed in his margin of safety principle, which meant to buy a stock for less than you believed it was worth.

-He even explains in-depth how he beat the market for twenty years—and how you can apply these principles and techniques towards your own investment portfolio.
+He even explains how he beat the market for twenty years and how you can apply these principles and techniques towards your own investment portfolio.

-This is why The Intelligent Investor made it onto the list of the best investing books of 2020.
+This is why The Intelligent Investor made it onto the list of the best investing books of all time.

-Second Best Overall: The Little Book on Common Sense Investing
+3. The Little Book on Common Sense Investing (Revised Edition, 2017)

 In fact, Bogle was credited with creating the first index fund.